 The implementation model includes the following components/phases: First, the participant's existing competences and their identification.
 This phase involves both face-to-face and automated assessment.
 Second, an online platform that assesses the skills needs based on job market needs and the existing competences of the participant to produce a tailored learning plan.
 The third component is the learning offering which, in our first project, involves offering related to software engineering/coding and related topics.
 Finally, we also plan to provide continuous guidance for the learners.
 In the process, we produce a personalized competence-based learning map with a platform powered by artificial intelligence.
-The aim is, thus, to complete a competence profile, which evaluates the starting level and identifies the learner's current skills and competences as comprehensively as possible.
+The aim is, thus, to complete a competences as comprehensively as possible.
 The model then uses AI to reflect the individual's skills against the regional needs of the labor market.
 The last step involves combining the learning offering of each of the five universities of applied sciences for the participant to choose.